People / Graduate Students

 Bio & Research Interests

-Tria Blu Wakpa—an academic, artist, and athlete—received her Ph.D. and M.A. in Ethnic Studies from UC Berkeley, her M.F.A. in Creative Writing from San Diego State University, and is currently a UC President’s Postdoctoral Fellow in Dance at UC Riverside.
+Tria Blu Wakpa—an academic, artist, and athlete—is a UC President’s Postdoctoral Fellow in the Department of Dance at UC Riverside and will be an Assistant Professor of Dance Studies in the World Arts and Cultures/Dance Department at UC Los Angeles in Fall 2018.
+She received her Ph.D. and M.A. in Ethnic Studies from UC Berkeley and an M.F.A. in Creative Writing from San Diego State University.
 Her research and artistic interests include: Native American education, incarceration, and embodied practice; Indigenous contemporary dance; Indigenous martial arts; Native American literature and theory; Native and African American relations; race and yoga; and creative writing.

 Tria’s book project, titled Native American Embodiment: Fixing, Eclipsing, and Liberating in Educational and Carceral Contexts, examines the continuities and contradictions among Native education, incarceration, and performance.
 She has published articles in The American Indian Culture and Research Journal and Dance Research Journal and served as a guest editor for special issue journals that feature writing by people who are imprisoned.
 Tria has received major fellowships from: the Ford Foundation, Fulbright, and Joseph A. Myers Center for Research on Native American Issues and supplementary fellowships and grants from numerous sources.
 Atamira Dance Collective and Dancing Earth Creations have recognized her embodied work, and in 2014, the Vintage High School Athletic Hall of Fame inducted her the first year that she was eligible for her accolades and innovations in women’s wrestling.
 Tria holds two national wrestling championships (in collegiate and freestyle wrestling), a third-degree black belt in her family's style of the martial arts, and is certified as a massage therapist and yoga and Filipino stick fighting instructor.